Vince Naimoli: Tampa Bay Devil Rays

-Naimoli was the founder and first owner of the Tampa Bay Devil Rays, a name which was later shortened to the Tampa Bay Rays in 2008.
+The regions of Tampa and St. Peterberg had made a push for baseball for many years, ranging from trying to relocate the Chicago White Sox to a failed push for the 1991 expansion bids.
+In 1990, the Florida Suncoast Dome opened.
+As such, Naimoli, leader of the Tampa Bay Baseball Group, had originally tried to bring baseball to the region by buying the San Francisco Giants from Bob Lurie for $115 million that would play in the region in 1993.
+However, the move failed when the National League forced Lurie to try to find a local buyer, which they narrowly did with Peter Magowan for $100 million.
+He tried to buy the Seattle Mariners and move them to Tampa, but also failed.

+On March 20, 1995, Naimoli became the owner of a new expansion team granted by Major League Baseball for play in the 1998 season, which became christened as the Tampa Bay Devil Rays after originally thinking about naming them the Sting Rays before finding out a winter league team had the name.
+He hired Chuck LaMar as general manager and Larry Rothschild as the first manager.

 Naimoli negotiated a naming-rights deal with Tropicana Products for Tropicana Field, with the team paying for improvements to the stadium and other auxiliary facilities.
 Naimoli oversaw a design for the stadium with asymmetrical outfield dimensions and dirt base paths, and seats located close to the field of play.
 FieldTurf was added before the start of the 2000 season.
+The team was a perpetual failure on the field, never winning 80 games in any season with Naimoli as owner.
+He owned the team until he sold it to a group led by Stuart Sternberg in 2004 and then stepped down after the 2005 season ended.
+The team rebranded to Rays in 2008 and promptly had their first winning season.

 Thriftiness

-Naimoli was known for his thrifty ways.
+Naimoli was known for running the Rays very cheaply.
 He refused to purchase internet access and an email system for the Rays to keep costs down, as he felt email was a fad.
-He also made waves with his enforcement of a policy of not allowing outside food to be brought into the ballpark by team patrons which erupted into an incident in which an elderly woman with diabetes was prevented from bringing food into the park to regulate her sugar levels.
+His thriftiness also manifested itself via a strict ban on outside food at Tropicana Field.
+This caused a furor when an elderly woman with diabetes was prevented from bringing food into the park to regulate her sugar levels.
 As a result, the woman had to sit in her tour bus for the duration of the game.

+He once charged a high school band admission to play the national anthem, and went so far as to not do business with companies that did not buy season tickets.

 Naimoli had been attempting to sell his 10-acre mansion in the elite Avila community for at least three years to move into a smaller property.